johnsusek/vue-test-declarative/README.md

 This command will generate and run mocha tests for all `.vuetest` files in your test path (defaults to `tests/declarative`).

+`npm run test:declarative -- --keep`

+This command is the same as above but will not delete the generated mocha tests after running.

 ## vuetest.setup.js

 Sometimes your tests will require you to import and register components you are using (like vuetify or element-ui), or run other setup before a test.
 If you need this functionality, create a `vuetest.setup.js` file in the `tests/declarative` directory that defines a variable called `localVue`.
 This will be used instead of the default Vue instance when running your tests.